Investors bet big on climate fight but motives questioned

 “Many of the financial institutions meeting today have made a killing from the climate and ecological crisis, and we should be deeply suspicious of any attempt to spin them as the heroes,” said Dorothy Guerrero, head of policy at the nongovernmental group Global Justice Now.
 “Governments must regulate the process and lead the transition, instead of just handing it over the corporations.”

+But Alok Sharma, the British official chairing the talks in Glasgow, insisted the shift was genuine.

+“What we have seen over the last few years is a big move in the private sector and the financial services sector to go green,” he said, adding that this was not the case when he became a financial advisor in the 1990s.
+“I do believe it is now mainstream.”

-Speaking on the same panel as Sunak, U.S. Treasury Secretary Janet Yellen described combatting climate change as both a huge financial challenge, with a price tag of $100 trillion, and “the greatest economic opportunity of our time.”
+U.S. Treasury Secretary Janet Yellen noted one of the reasons that may be the case: She described combatting climate change as both a huge financial challenge, with a price tag of $100 trillion, but also “the greatest economic opportunity of our time.”

 “Many renewables are now cheaper than carbon-based fuel alternatives and have lower long-term operating costs,” she said.
 “In many cases, it’s simply cost effective to go green.”